 Showing articles associated with Nicola Ranger

-Dr Nicola Ranger is Deputy Director of the UK Centre for Greening Finance and Investment, and Head of Climate and Environmental Risk Research at the Smith School of Enterprise and the Environment.
+Dr Nicola Ranger is Deputy Director of the UK Centre for Greening Finance and Investment, and Head of Climate and Environmental Risk Research at the Oxford Sustainable Finance Group at the Smith School of Enterprise and the Environment.

 Nicola helps financial institutions factor climate and environmental risks into their decision making, and aims to speed up investment in green finance.